 Lately, I’ve been making these rolls once a week and they disappear fast around our place.
 They are amazing hot out of the oven.
 You’ll be impressed just how delicious they are.

 We usually have soup once a week and every time I make soup, I make these.
 Some soups these rolls go great with are the Potato & Leek Soup, Minestrone Soup, Spiced Moroccan Soup, the Slow Cooker Beef & Vegetable Stew or the Classic Beef Stew.
 These are just a few to give you some ideas to get started.
 You can also check out the Soup Section for many more delicious ideas!
+You can even serve them with a fresh salad like the Creamy Cucumber Salad with Sour Cream and Mayo.

 Can You Make The Dough or The Rolls in Advance